Participants run, cycle at third DU283

 For some, participation is not only to support a good cause but a chance to get out and be active.

-Shelby Coulter, vice president of Sault Styders and running activist, said the duathlon is a chance to participate in a local event and ride her rarely-used bike.
+Shelby Coulter, vice president of Sault Stryders and running activist, said the duathlon is a chance to participate in a local event and ride her rarely-used bike.

 “I am very much a runner,” she said.
 “I pull my bike out twice a year.
 Once for the duathlon and once for the ride for ARCH.”